igarciamen/Investment-projects-portal/README.md

 ## Running individual services locally

-Each backend module has its own `pom.xml` and can be run independently from your IDE (`mvn spring-boot:run`, or the IDE's own run configuration) against a local PostgreSQL instance.
+Each backend module has its own `pom.xml` and can be run independently from an IDE (`mvn spring-boot:run`, or the IDE's own run configuration) against a local PostgreSQL instance.
 The frontend runs with the standard Angular CLI:

 ```bash